-Na me of Participant Date of Enrollment
+Name of Participant Date of Enrollment

-Re search Project Title
+Research Project Title

-А. discuss and evaluate the readi Ministry Program.
-After due of y Team net on(date) at iness of the Participant to be admitted to candid consideration of his/her performance in the pro ministry, the Team voted to recommend him/h dacy in the Doctor of ogram and growth in
+discuss and evaluate the readiness of the Ministry Program.
+After due consideration (date) at (place the Participant to be admitted to candidacy in the Doctor ation of his/her performance in the program and growth the Team voted to recommend him/her for Admission r of in

-Signed , Advisory Team Chai rperson
+Signed , Advisory Team Chairperson

-Signed , Faculty Adviser
+, Faculty Adviser or Track Coordinator

-B. (place) to consider the eviden Ministry Program.
-After due of Feam met on (date) at ice of this Participant's performance and progra consideration of the Participant's academic cap oted to recommend him/her for Admission to C ess in the Doctor of pabilities and the
+Ministry Program.
+After due considera t on (date) at s Participant's performance and progress in the Doctor of ation of the Participant's academic capabilities and the commend him/her for Admission to Candidacy. .
+Faculty Adviser of

-Signed , Faculty Adviser

-Signed , Faculty Reader

-Signed , Faculty Reader
+, Faculty Reader

-C. Action of the DMin Committee Admission to candidacy voted b e by the DMin Committee on (date).

-Signed , DMin Program Dire ector
+D.Min. committee on (date). , DMin Program Director

-D. Action of Faculty Admission to Candidacy vote ed by the Garrett-Evangelical Faculty on (date).
+D. Action of Faculty Admission to Candidacy voted by the Garrett-Evangelical Faculty on (date).

 Signed , Academic Dean